Gymnema Sylvestre: The Plant That Helps Control Your Sugar Cravings

 Gymnema sylvestre has been linked to an increase in weight loss.
 A 2017 study published in The Journal of Medicinal Food found that consuming Gymnema sylvestre before breakfast and dinner led to decreases in weight and body mass index (BMI) in just 12 weeks.

-Losing just five to 10 percent of your body weight can have important health benefits for people who are overweight or obese.
-This relatively small reduction can lower the risk for diabetes, lower cholesterol, reduce blood pressure, decrease inflammation, and improve fitness levels.
+Losing just 5 to 10 percent of your body weight can have important health benefits for people who are overweight or obese.
+This relatively small reduction can lower the risk for diabetes, lower cholesterol, reduce blood pressure, decrease inflammation and improve fitness levels.
 For those who are obese, losing weight can improve overall mortality rates as well.
 Using Gymnema sylvestre may be a good way to help achieve weight loss goals.

 Can Gymnema Sylvestre Treat Diabetes?